fall inside a hole

 In 1994 before production of Henry and the other early Thomas-series characters that were released before 1995 shifted to Thailand an additional print run of boxes was done with the ST-4 mark.
 To the best of my knowledge, my 1994 print run box has never been opened.
 These Henrys ware identical in construction and contents other than the date on the production code stamps.

-My only 1994 production run Henry with intact tender coal has an obscured stamp mark, but seems to read F4 signifying it was produced in July 1994.
+My only 1994 production run Henry with intact tender coal has a somewhat obscured stamp mark, but it appears to read F4 signifying it was produced in June 1994.

 Plarail Henry (Thailand rerelease) (1995)